-There are a number of reasons why you might be experiencing shoulder pain, which include:
+There are a number of reasons why you might be experiencing shoulder pain, commonly including; –

-- Frozen shoulder: a painful condition that reduces the normal movement in the shoulder joint or freezes the joint
+- Frozen shoulder: a painful condition that reduces the normal movement in the shoulder joint.

-- Rotator cuff disorders: dysfunction of the group of muscles and tendons that surround the shoulder joint
+- Rotator cuff problems: This affects the how the group of muscles and tendons control the shoulder joint.

-- Referred pain: In some cases, shoulder pain is caused by a problem in another area, such as the neck, that is felt in the shoulder and upper back.
+- Referred pain: In some cases, shoulder pain is caused by a problem in another area, such as the neck.